Tejas-India-Hackathon-2026/Team-4-Loops/README.md

 - **JWT** — authentication

 ### Third-Party Services
-- **Google Cloud Platform (GCP) API** — used via a service-account-bound API key (likely Maps/Geocoding, given the multi-entity map feature, or an AI/Vertex service for the travel companion — confirm which)
+- **Google Cloud Platform (GCP) API** — used via a service-account-bound API key (Maps/Geocoding and/or the AI travel companion)

 ### Deployment
 - **Render** — hosting for the API (and possibly the frontend), configured via `render.yaml`
-- **GitHub** — source control, with GitHub push protection actively guarding against committed secrets (as seen firsthand during this session)
+- **GitHub** — source control, with GitHub push protection actively guarding against committed secrets

 ### Monorepo Structure
 - `apps/web` and `apps/api` as separate packages within a single repository